LedgerHQ/ledger-live/README.md

 `ledger-live` is a monorepository created to centralize all the javascript code related to the [Leger Live](https://www.ledger.com/ledger-live) applications in one place.

+### Tools

-It uses [pnpm workspaces](https://pnpm.io/) and [turborepo](https://turborepo.org/) under the hood to handle local and external dependencies, orchestrate tasks and perform various optimizations like package hoisting or [remote caching](https://turborepo.org/docs/features/remote-caching).
+We use [pnpm workspaces](https://pnpm.io/) and [turborepo](https://turborepo.org/) under the hood to handle local and external dependencies, orchestrate tasks and perform various optimizations like package hoisting or [remote caching](https://turborepo.org/docs/features/remote-caching).

+For changelog generation, releases and package publishing we rely on the [changesets](https://github.com/changesets/changesets) library.

 ## Installation